Analysis · Piece 2 · March 2026

 The answer was visible in the college data before the 2025 draft opened.

-Nick Emmanwori just completed his rookie season with the Seattle Seahawks as a Super Bowl champion and Defensive Rookie of the Year finalist, deployed in exactly the role the model projected.
+Nick Emmanwori just completed his rookie season with the Seattle Seahawks as a Super Bowl LX champion — 5 tackles in the Super Bowl, 2nd-place finish in Defensive Rookie of the Year voting — deployed in exactly the role the model projected.
 Here's what the data showed before any of that happened, and what it now means for the 2026 class.

 The Methodology